 By Dawn S.

 Florida hiking season is here!
 October to April tends to bring slightly cooler weather and the occasional cold front, ahh, a short relief from the heat.
-Here’s one of my favorite places to get outside for a little taste of the “Real Florida.”
-Just pick up an Escape campervan in Miami or Atlanta and go!
+Going hiking in Spring Hammock Preserve is one of my favorite ways to get outside for a little taste of the “Real Florida.”
+There’s several trails to choose from.
+Just pick up an Escape campervan in Orlando and go!

 Cross Seminole Trail

 The Cross Seminole Trail is a paved biking/walking trail in Central Florida, north of Orlando.
 This recreation trail passes through the 1,500 acre Spring Hammock Preserve, a natural oasis in an urban area near Longwood, Florida, giving access to some short, but pristine hiking and mountain bike trails.

 Soldiers Creek Mountain Bike Trail